The Society shall be called the BRISTOL AND AVON ARCHAEOLOGICAL SOCIETY.

 The privilege of Honorary Life Membership may be conferred by the Annual General Meeting.

-Annual subscriptions, at rates decided by a General Meeting, shall be payable in advance on 1 January, but payable on 1 March if by Bankers Standing Order.
+Annual subscriptions, at rates decided by a General Meeting, shall be payable in advance by 1 March either by cheque, cash or by Bankers Standing Order.

 The categories of membership shall be as follows:

-- Joint (partners each having full rights but sharing the Bulletin and Bristol & Avon Archaeology).
+Joint (to include seniors, students, concessions as well as ordinary; each partner having full rights but sharing the Bulletin and Bristol & Avon Archaeology) – £15 per couple.

-- Membership shall automatically lapse after 31 December of the year for which a subscription was due after at least one reminder has been handed or posted to the member.
+Life Membership shall automatically lapse after 31 July of the year for which a subscription was due after at least one reminder has been handed or posted to the member.

 The Officers of the Society shall be the following: